Both tools detect content theft, but they work very differently. Here's an honest comparison to help you choose.

 | Data Privacy | ✓ We don’t store your post content (brief processing for checks) | Content sent to their servers |

-Catches: Lazy scrapers, RSS thieves, auto-bloggers who copy everything including hidden tokens.
+Catches: Lazy scrapers, RSS bots, and auto-bloggers who copy the entire HTML.

 Try ContentTrace Free →Copyscape's pay-per-search model can get expensive for active bloggers.